GregUtas/robust-services-core/docs/RSC-Windows-Build-Options.md

   This provides full symbol information, even in a release build.

-- C/C++ > General > Warning Level: /W4
+- C/C++ > General > Warning Level: /Wall

   This enables all compiler warnings.
-A few are explicitly disabled using the /wd option (see below).
+Some are explicitly disabled using the /wd option (see below).

 - C/C++ > Optimization: /Od